earthlab/earthlab.github.io/_drafts/course-materials/setup-r-rstudio/2016-12-08-setup-04-working-directory.md

 	<a href="{{ site.url }}/images/course-materials/earth-analytics/setup-r-rstudio/working-dir-os.png">
 	<img src="{{ site.url }}/images/course-materials/earth-analytics/setup-r-rstudio/working-dir-os.png"></a>
 	<figcaption> Your working directory should look like this.
 Right now it just
-	contains one directory - `data`.
+	contains one directory called data.
 	</figcaption>
 </figure>

 * The final step is optional but recommended - especially if you are new to `R` and `RStudio`.
-Open up `RStudio` and set your default working Directory to the `earth-analytics` directory that we just created.
+Open up `RStudio` and set your default working directory to the `earth-analytics` directory that we just created.
 In `RStudio` go to:
-`Tools--> Global Options --> Click on the General setting at the top of the global options panel` (see screen shot below).
+Tools --> Global Options --> Click on the General setting at the top of the global options panel` (see screen shot below).
 * Browse to the `earth-analytics` directory and set it as your default working directory.